alunacjones/LSL.Resources/docs/index.md

 A library to ease the pain of reading resources from an assembly.
 All helper methods use `string.EndsWith` to ease the pain of searching for resources.

+>**NOTE**: When searching for a resource they are ordered in full name order and the first matching resource is selected.

 The main helper methods cover:

 * Obtaining a `Stream` for a matched resource.